Gfruin/Project-2-App/README.md

 1. User creates account
 2. User logs into account
 3. When user clicks create account they are taken to concert listings index
-4. User will be able to search for concert tickets
+4. User will be able to browse for concert tickets
 5. User will be able to create a sell post
 6. User will be able to create a buy (looking for/WTB) post
   - User will be able to add tags to their created posts (buying, selling, free, etc.)